KevinHopps/uwp-unit-test-problem/README.md

 Note the error "Failed to initialize client proxy: could not connect to test process."

 The problem seems to be related to the fact that the project pie_unit_tests_lib_uwp is a DLL.
 Open its project properties and change its Configuration Type to Static library (.lib), then click Run All again.
 See that the problem is gone.

+One additional issue is that I have to add the .lib of pie_unit_tests_lib_uwp to UnitTestApp1 specifically in the Libs filter.
+When I try to add the project pie_unit_tests_lib_uwp to the References of UnitTestApp1, I get an error that says "A reference to 'pie_unit_tests_lib_uwp' cannot be added because it is incompatible with this project."

+**Please explain why pie_unit_tests_uwp_lib is incompatible with UnitTestApp1 and how I can add project dependencies as references rather than having to add them explicitly.**